mamontalvan/lessons-from-monolith/README.md

 ## Introduction

-Several years ago, before I started working with modern distributed systems and microservice architectures, I had the opportunity to work on a large enterprise platform used by hundreds of organizations and thousands of suppliers.
+Several years ago, before I started working with modern distributed systems and microservice architectures, I had the opportunity to work on a large enterprise platform.

 At the time, I didn't fully understand how architectural decisions impact systems over the long term.
 Working on this platform exposed me to many real-world problems that large legacy systems face when they grow without architectural evolution.